Food Service Establishment Licenses

 If you are serving food or drink to the public, you need a license.
 Per the Michigan Food Law, Act 92 of 2000, as amended, the following establishments are exempt from Food Service licensure in Michigan:

 All other facilities serving food to the public require a license.
-If you have questions about whether or not your facility or event is exempt from licensure, please call the DHD10 health department to find out further information.
+If you have questions about whether or not your facility or event is exempt from licensure, please call DHD#10 to find out further information.

 What are the different types of food licenses issued by a local health department?